dirigible-io/dirigible-io.github.io/samples/complex_listener_queue.md

 ```

 4. Then create a **listener** descriptor file **my_listener.listener**
-5. Enter the following JSON content in it:
+5. Replace the file content with the following JSON code:

 ```json